 I am super excited to discuss two big announcements in this edition of my blog.
-The first is that OCSF is joining the Linux Foundation, and the second is Splunk’s built-in platform support for OCSF schema acceleration and federated search for data stored in Amazon Security Lake.
+The first is that the Open Cybersecurity Scheme Framework (OCSF) is joining the Linux Foundation, and the second is Splunk’s built-in platform support for OCSF schema acceleration and federated search for data stored in Amazon Security Lake.

 As most of you already know, for the past few years, a number of security engineers and practitioners have been working on the OCSF framework and core schema for modeling security data, a longstanding problem in our industry that eats up a lot of time and money preparing data for security analytics.

 A little over two years ago, a select number of companies publicly announced the launch of OCSF at Black Hat 2022.
-At the same event in 2023, we launched the 1.0 release of the framework and schema, and this year, we’ve hosted two other events at the RSA Conference and Black Hat 2024.
+At the same event in 2023, we launched the 1.0 release of the framework and schema.
+This year, we’ve hosted two other events; a breakfast event with vendors, customers, and IDC analyst - Michelle Abraham at the RSA Conference, and a technical workshop and fireside chat with Eric Parizo of Omdia at Black Hat.
 Today, we’re excited to share a milestone in the journey toward standardized cybersecurity data: the Open Cybersecurity Schema Framework (OCSF) is now under the Linux Foundation’s stewardship.
 As a founding contributor to OCSF, Splunk has been at the forefront of this initiative, working with partners such as AWS and IBM to make seamless security data management a reality.
-Splunk is now a Cisco company, and I’m thrilled to say that the Cisco product teams are adopting OCSF for their own products.
+Splunk is now a Cisco company, and I’m thrilled to say that the Cisco product teams plan to adopt OCSF for their own products.
 Cisco was one of our launch partners in 2022 and a Gold member of the Linux Foundation.

 OCSF began in 2022 with a bold vision: to create a common language for security data across platforms, unifying fragmented data and enabling organizations to focus on threat detection and response rather than data formatting.
 The initial framework laid the foundation for data normalization across security platforms, addressing one of the industry’s most pressing challenges.